How to Make Bone Broth

 1 tsp pepper

 1) Take off all the chicken from the bones.
 Place in bowl and put in fridge.
-(Use that chicken for soup later, or for sandwiches :))
+(Use that chicken for soup later, or for sandwiches or in pasta!:))

 2) Get a large soup pot and put on burner.
 Put chicken carcass and bones into pot.
-Add water to cover the carcass.
+Add water.
 Add carrots, celery, parsley, bay leafs, salt, pepper.

 3) Bring to a soft boil.
 Then turn down to a simmer.